dat-ecosystem/dat/README.md

 **Please note** that previous versions of Dat (alpha, beta) are incompatible with the 1.0 release candidate.

 ## Using Dat

-The Dat command line interface makes it simple to share files or data across many computers.
-The source can be files on your computer or files shared via Dat on another computer.

 There are two commands in Dat: